dqops/dqo/README.md

 # DQO Data Quality Operations Center

 DQO is an DataOps friendly data quality monitoring tool with customizable data quality checks and data quality dashboards.
-DQO comes with around 100 predefined data quality checks which helps you monitor the quality of your data.
+DQO comes with around 150 predefined data quality checks which helps you monitor the quality of your data.

 ![DQO screens](https://dqops.com/docs/images/dqo-screens.gif)

 ## Key features
 - Intuitive graphical interface and access via CLI
 - Support of a number of different data sources: BigQuery, Snowflake, PostgreSQL, Redshift, SQL Server and MySQL
-- ~450 build-in table and column checks with easy customization
+- ~600 build-in table and column checks with easy customization
 - Table and column-level checks which allows writing your own SQL queries
 - Daily and monthly date partition testing
-- Data segmentation by up to 9 different data streams
+- Data grouping by up to 9 different data grouping levels
 - Build-in scheduling
 - Calculation of data quality KPIs which can be displayed on multiple built-in data quality dashboards
 - Incident analysis